joereynolds/css-refactoring-patterns/README.md

 ## Development

-It's not finished but you can perve at it with:
+It's not finished but you can serve it with:

 ```
 gitbook serve